- What causes BPH?

 This results in more frequent urination, and as the urethra becomes increasingly narrowed, the urine remains in the bladder, accounting for urinary problems.

-As the word, benign suggests, BPH is not indicative of severe diseases like cancer or other malignancies, though it can cause some discomfort, as will be explained below.
+As the word benign suggests, BPH does not indicate severe diseases like cancer or other malignancies.
+However, it can cause some discomfort, as we will explain below.

 What are the symptoms of BPH?